-Your payment card will be reactivated mid/late-April, after the entire payroll withholding process is complete (for all state agencies).
-While you are unable to use your payment card, you may submit eligible expenses for reimbursement through the Optum Financial mobile app or Optum Financial website.
+Your payment card will be reactivated at the end of April, after the payroll withholding process is complete for all state agencies.
+While you are unable to use your payment card, you may submit eligible expenses for reimbursement through the Optum Financial mobile app or Optum website.

-What should I do if the payroll withholding process will cause me a significant financial hardship?
+What if the payroll withholding process will cause me a significant financial hardship?

 If the payroll withholding process will cause you a significant financial hardship, contact your institution benefits contact to determine if other options are available.

 If you are no longer an active employee:

 - You are responsible for updating your email and mailing address directly with Optum.